For such a time as this

 Wherever Urdu is spoken

-New courses are field-tested by tutors and students and checked by advisors.
-At least two drafts are circulated before a course is published and released.
+Tutors receive training and help write, field-test and refine course material.
+At least two drafts of any new courses are circulated before it is published and released.
 This process of review and correction will be greatly facilitated if our editorial team can print draft curricula in-house.

 We are very grateful to our friends and partners around the world who have contributed to the development of this strategic ministry.
 Your provision of a digital printer and photocopier will enable OTS to continue to flourish in adversity.